Home

 Little Bitts Members Speak Out!!!!

 « IN 1993 A RETIRED SCHOOL TEACHER NAMED MIKE TWOHIG, FROM LONG ISLAND, NEW YORK, PURCHASED THE PLANS FOR A CANDU E-Z TUGBOAT.
 HE WAS EXCITED ABOUT HIS BOAT, THE "DRUMMER HOFF" AND ASKED TO START A TUGBOAT BUILDERS ASSOCIATION.
 BERK WAS VERY ENTHUSED ABOUT THIS IDEA, GAVE HIM THE GO-AHEAD AND "LITTLE BITTS" BECAME A REALITY.
-THIS GROUP IS NOW 14 YEARS OLD!
+UNFORTUNATELY, THIS GROUP HAD TO DISBAND AFTER ALMOST 20 YEARS.

 This is a photo taken of Mike Twohig and Berkeley Eastman together on the "Drummer Hoff" in New York.